-List of Acronyms
+List of acronyms

-RTI Response To Intervention A method to better deliver individualized education/ educational support PBIS Positive Behavior Intervention & Supports A three tier program to help create good school behavior.
-IRI Idaho Reading Indicator Benchmark test for elementary students on reading.
+RTI Response To Intervention A method to better deliver individualized education/ educational support Positive Behavior A three tier program to help create good school behavior.
+PBIS Intervention & Supports IRI Idaho Reading Indicator Benchmark test for elementary students on reading.
 K-know 17sounds and letters, 1 st grade read 23 words/ min, 2 nd grade read 77 words/ min, 3 rd 96 words/ min.
 Only tests fluency no comp.
 ISBA Idaho School Board Association An association that TSD is a member.
 They help to guide policy.
 IDLA Idaho Digital Learning Academy On-line learning program used at middle school and high school ADA Average Daily Attendance How school enrollment is determined and funding is based on ADA.
 Heat in the seat.
-SBAC Smarter Balance Assessment Consortium Benchmark test for Common Core.
+SBAC Smarter Balance Benchmark test for Common Core.
 State chose this test.
-Test scores come back at basic, proficient, below.
+Test Assessment Consortium scores come back at basic, proficient, below.
 Summative test.
-Grades 3-8 and 10 МАР Measures of Academic Progress.
-Published by NWEA (Northwest Ed.
-Association) Given three times a year.
+Grades 3-8 and 10 MAP Measures of Academic Given three times a year.
 To measure growth.
-Formative assessment.
-District driven grades 1-9 math, ELA Leadership Premium How teachers are awarded extra money based on extra work outside of contract hours Accu placer High school program to help better place students in correct classes.
+Formative Progress.
+Published by assessment.
+District driven grades 1-9 math, ELA NWEA (Northwest Ed.
+Association) Leadership How teachers are awarded extra money based on extra work Premium outside of contract hours Accu placer High school program to help better place students in correct classes.
 2015-2016 will be a pilot year for THS and the state.
 Title program These are federal programs.
 Free and Reduced lunch, ESL programs.

-Spanish Dual Language Implementation Timeline
+Spanish Dual Immersion Implementation Timeline

-Phase I: Initial Program Development - Completion Date Oct/Nov 2016 August 2016 The Board will discuss and vote to determine if a Spanish Dual Language Program will be implemented.
-August 2016 reach out to Hispanic Resource Center to obtain assistance with community outreach for Dual Language Program.
+Phase I: Initial Program Development - Completion Date Oct/Nov 2016 August 2016 The Board will discuss and vote to determine if a Spanish Dual Immersion Program will be implemented.
+August 2016 reach out to Hispanic Resource Center to obtain assistance with community outreach for Dual Immersion Program.
 (Board Member :) August 2016 Contact BYUI & other universities regarding future potential candidates.
-(Board Member :) August 2016 hold informational meeting with Driggs Elementary staff regarding potential start for Dual Language program.
+(Board Member :) August 2016 hold informational meeting with Driggs Elementary staff regarding potential start for Dual Immersion program.
 August 2016 Obtain needed documents from Jefferson School District, including parent survey.
 (Board Member :) September 2016 hold parent information meetings throughout the district to inform parents about the program and what it has to offer during Back to School Night at each of the K-3 schools.
 Parents will complete an interest survey to determine if there is enough support.
 October 2016 Data from parent surveys will be tabulated and presented to parents.
 Additional parent outreach if needed through parent trips to Jefferson School District.
-Phase II: First Year Implementation - Completion Date Aug/Sept 2017 March 2017 hold mandatory parent informational meeting for those interested in registering for Dual Language.
+Phase II: First Year Implementation - Completion Date Aug/Sept 2017 March 2017 hold mandatory parent informational meeting for those interested in registering for Dual Immersion.
 April/May 2017 conduct a registration process for the program.
 May 2017 Hire needed teaching personnel to work in the program.
 June 2017 World Language Administrators will attend meeting hosted by the Utah State Board of Education.
 June 2017 Purchase necessary curriculum materials for the Kindergarten and First Grade Programs.
 July 2017 if a lottery is necessary the district will hold a lottery to identify who will be in the program.
 August 2017 Parents will be notified of final placement of their child in the program.
-Page 39 of 60 of Education.